brandur/microservices/CONTRIBUTING.md

   four subheaders.
 More desired subheadings may be an indication that the section should be broken up.

+* Section landing pages should have a paragraph or two of general content before starting into a subheading.

 ### Categories

 e.g. "Introduction", "Isolation"